Coppermine-SP/cloudinteractive-ai-insights/README.md

 # cloudinteractive-ai-insights
 This project is a collection of AI tools designed to assist with your assignments and projects.

-Use Microsoft Azure Cognitive Service and OpenAI's ChatGPT API to help you focus on what matters.
+Use Microsoft Azure Cognitive Service and OpenAI's ChatGPT API to help you focus on what truly matters.